code-with-bellsoft/java-startup-voxxed-days/slides.md

 🛡 → AOT Cache for the smoothest integration <br>
 🎒 → Native Image for fast start <br>
-✊🏼 → CRaC for almost instant start <br>
+✊🏼 → CRaC for almost instant start with JDK 21 <br>

 <br>
 Testing locally?
 Use a power cord!